mintisthebestdis/stackasm/README.md

 i also added OUTPUT and EMIT, EMIT outputs the ascii value of the top of the stack and OUTPUT prints it as a normal number like 32 etc try compiling and running the helloworld.as file once you clone the repo!

-# StackAsm Interpreter
+# StackAsm esolang Interpreter

-A lightweight, stack-based assembly interpreter written in C++.
+A lightweight, stack-based assembly-like interpreter written in C++.
 It processes tokenized instructions from a source file to manipulate a central data stack.

 ---